Strawberry Shortcake Icebox Cake

 How to Make Strawberry Shortcake Icebox Cake

-Combine the strawberries and sugar: To get started, you’ll chop up your strawberries and combine them with a little sugar.
-Let them sit a bit while you making the cream filling.
+• Combine the strawberries and sugar: To get started, you’ll chop up your strawberries and combine them with a little sugar.
+Let them sit for a bit while you make the cream filling.

-Assemble the icebox cake: Layer the ladyfinger cookies, cream filling and strawberries.
-You will have two layers of cookies, strawberries and filling.
-Start with a layer of ladyfingers.
+• Assemble the icebox cake: Layer the ladyfinger cookies, cream filling, and strawberries.
+You will have two layers each of cookies, strawberries, and filling, starting with the ladyfingers.

-Chill: Once everything is layered together, refrigerate it until the filling firms up.
+• Chill: Once everything is layered together, refrigerate the cake until the filling firms up.
 This will take 4-5 hours.

 How to Store an Icebox Cake